-Set specific time for daily appointment with God
+Set a specific time for a daily appointment with God

 This may still vary depending on the circumstances.
 There are times when it might increase or emergency situations might reduce it.
-On vacations, holiday, or even day off, plan on how much you will spend time with God.
+On vacations, holidays, or even days off, plan on how much you will spend time with God.

 Choose a peaceful location where you can meet with God

 It may be right in your garden, bedroom, of office.
-Just select a certain place where the interruptions can be kept at its minimum.
+Just select a certain place where the interruptions can be kept at their minimum.

 Using God’s Help in Our Lives